 - Name That Personal Care Item

 Use this identification game to familiarize fundamentals students with the patient care items they will frequently encounter on the job.
 Start by collecting a variety of personal care items, such as a fracture pan, regular bed pan, catheter, etc., and set them on a table.
 Give each item a number and hold them up one item at a time.
 Then have students write down what they think the item is.
-This game can be used in place of a quiz where students individually write down the answers on a piece of paper to hand in.
+This active learning activity can be used in place of a quiz where students individually write down the answers on a piece of paper to hand in.
 Or for an interactive review, divide the class into four teams and carry out the activity as if it were a round in a game show (first team to ring the bell gets to guess, and so on).

 - Clinical to Classroom